mohamedlecter/COMP2042MohamedAbubaker/Readme.md

 3. Renamed some classes and methods to make more sense.
 4. Bug fix
    * there was a bug in the score where it gets added whenever any key is presses
-   * there was a bug that any kwy presses in the keyboard makes a move in the game
+   * there was a bug that any key presses in the keyboard makes a move in the game

 ### **Additions**